 WHY WEAR SPIKELESS GOLF SHOES?

 The biggest advantages are versatility and convenience.
-You can go straight from the 18th green to the 19th hole in spikeless shoes — no need to change as you would with spikes.
-Many spikeless styles can also serve as casual footwear you can wear just about anywhere.
+You can go straight from the 18th green to the 19th hole — no need to change.
+Many spikeless shoes are stylish enough to be worn just about anywhere.

 “Since cleats on spiked golf shoes protrude from the outsole, golfers might notice a slightly elevated feel when walking and addressing the ball,” says McMullen.
 “However, spikeless outsoles can offer the more grounded feel a standard sneaker offers because the traction elements are more in line as compared to their cleated counterpart.”

 SO, WHICH ARE MORE COMFORTABLE?